Vitality-Fitness/cardiffsportsmassage.co.uk/content/contact.md

 description: Telephone numbers, email addresses and opening hours for our sports massage clinic.
 ---

-Please leave a phone message if I'm unable to answer and I'll return your call within the hour.
+Please leave a phone message if I'm unable to answer.
 Alternatively, give me all your details and information up front by completing my Contact Form below.
+Either way I'll get back to you within the hour.

 <table class="table table-striped">
   <tbody>